Middlesbrough v Huddersfield: How to watch the Championship on Boxing Day

 Middlesbrough v Huddersfield will kick off at three:00pm on Boxing Day (Thursday 26th December) 2019.

-You’ll be able to watch the sport stay on Sky Sports activities Soccer Crimson Button from kick-off time.
+You possibly can watch the sport reside on Sky Sports activities Soccer Pink Button from kick-off time.

-Sky Sports activities subscribers also can stream the match by way of the Sky Sports activities app.
+Sky Sports activities subscribers may also stream the match by way of the Sky Sports activities app.

 - Discover out extra about the very best Sky packages

-Sadly, occasions on the Sky Sports activities Crimson Button usually are not accessible on NOW TV.
+Sadly, occasions on the Sky Sports activities Pink Button are usually not accessible on NOW TV.

 Who will win?
 HEARALPUBLICIST says…